Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks

 \section{Acknowledgements}

-K.\ Sung was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate Student Research Award.
-A.\ Kratsios acknowledges financial support from NSERC Discovery Grant No.\ RGPIN-2023-04482 and No.\ DGECR-2023-00230.
+K.\ Sung was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through two Undergraduate Student Research Awards (USRAs) in 2024 and 2025.

+A.\ Kratsios acknowledges the financial support from an NSERC Discovery Grant No.\ RGPIN-2023-04482 and No.\ DGECR-2023-00230.
+A.\ Kratsios was also supported by the project Bando PRIN 2022 named ``Qnt4Green - Quantitative Approaches for Green Bond Market: Risk Assessment, Agency Problems and Policy Incentives'', codice 2022JRY7EF, CUP E53D23006330006, funded by European Union – NextGenerationEU, M4c2.
 A.\ Kratsios also acknowledges that resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute\footnote{\href{https://vectorinstitute.ai/partnerships/current-partners/}{https://vectorinstitute.ai/partnerships/current-partners/}}.
-N.\ Forman was supported by the NSERC Discovery Grant No.\ RGPIN-2020-06907.
+N.\ Forman was supported by NSERC Discovery Grant No.\ RGPIN-2020-06907.